Matthew-D-Johnston/RB129-Assessment/study_guide_pt1.md

 Another way to apply polymorphic structure to Ruby programs is to use a `Module`.
 Modules are similar to classes in that they contain shared behaviour.
 However, you cannot create an object with a module.
 A module must be mixed in with a class using the `include` method invocation.
 This is called a **mixin**.
 After mixing in a module, the behaviours declared in that module are available to the class and its objects.

 Polymorphism is the process of using an operator or function in different ways for different data input.

+Polymorphism refers to the ability of different objects to respond in different ways to the same message (or method invocation).

+There are several ways to implement polymorphism.

+1. Polymorphism through inheritance
+2. Polymorphism through duck typing

 ###### Inheritance